Definition

-Interim management (Latin ad interim "meanwhile", "for the time being") is a temporary type of business management.
+Interim management (Latin ad interim, "in the meantime," "for the time being") is a temporary form of business management.

-Interim managers take responsibility for the results of their work in a line position or in projects.
-They leave the company or the occupied position as soon as the problem has been solved, for example once a stable new company or division management has been established, or once the project in which they were involved has been completed.
+Interim managers assume responsibility for the results of their work in a line position or in projects.
+They leave the company or the position they have filled as soon as the problem has been solved, for example, once stable new company or division management has been established, or after completion of the project in which they were involved.

 Customer benefits